openebs/openebs/documentation/source/Usecases/mongodb.rst

 Use OpenEBS as persistent storage for the MongoDB statefulset by selecting an OpenEBS storage class in the persistent volume claim.
 A sample MongoDB statefulset yaml (with container attributes and pvc details) is available in the OpenEBS git repository.

 The number of replicas in the statefulset can be modified as required.
-The following example uses two replicas.
+The following example uses three replicas.
 The replica count can be edited in the statefulset specification.
 ::

   ---